The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Legal Rights & Recourse for Nursing Home Residents & Families

-Nursing home residents who suffer from a choking accident may have legal rights, especially if the nursing home fails to provide adequate supervision or monitoring.
-Working with a nursing home lawyer can help you explore your legal options following an elderly choking accident.
+Nursing home residents who suffer from a nursing home choking accident may have legal rights, especially if the nursing home fails to provide adequate supervision or properly monitor residents.

 Negligence Claims